The Non-Stop Flight: Cast

 Toshia Mori was born Toshiye Ichioka in 1912 and first appeared in several Japanese and Hollywood silent films.
 This film was her first role in an American silent film.
 She was 14 years old, and her role was uncredited.
-With her distinctly Asian looks and bangs, she played exotic Asian females in Silent films and talkies.
+With her distinctly Asian looks and bangs, she played exotic Asian females in silent films and talkies.
 In 1932, Mori became the only non-Caucasian actress selected as a WAMPAS Baby Star, an annual list of young and promising film actresses.
 She dropped out of the movies in 1937.

 Production

 Pre-production

 FBO mainly specialized in the production and distribution of low-budget films.
 These films were distributed to smaller venues throughout the United States.
-The average cost per production was $50,000 to $75,000 dollars equivalent to $ to $ in 2019.
+The average cost per production was $50,000 to $75,000 equivalent to $ to $ in 2022.
 FBO also produced and distributed a limited number of big-budget features labeled "Gold Bond" productions.
 In 1926, FBO had twelve gold bond productions including The Non-Stop Flight.

 Development

 The 1925 attempt by the United States Navy to fly three Seaplanes, non-stop, between San Pablo, California and Hawaii provided motivation for the Emilie Johnson story.
-Despite the flight’s failure to reach Hawaii, one seaplane, PN-9 No. 1, set a Class C seaplane record for non-stop miles flown over the Pacific Ocean.
+Despite the flight's failure to reach Hawaii, one seaplane, PN-9 No. 1, set a Class C seaplane record for non-stop miles flown over the Pacific Ocean.
 That record would stand for five years.
 The September flight created quite a sensation, grabbing newspaper headlines around the world.